-Effects of changes to the environment that are directly linked or necessarily incidental to federal decisions In situations where the EIS has identified changes to the environment that are directly linked or necessarily incidental to federal decisions identified in section 5.2, the EIS will also include a stand-alone section that describes the effects of these changes on health and socio-economic conditions, physical and cultural heritage, or any structure, site or thing that is of historical, archaeological, paleontological or architectural significance, other than as they pertain to Aboriginal peoples (who are considered in the previous section).
+Effects of changes to the environment that are directly linked or necessarily incidental to federal decisions

+In situations where the EIS has identified changes to the environment that are directly linked or necessarily incidental to federal decisions identified in section 5.2, the EIS will also include a stand-alone section that describes the effects of these changes on health and socio-economic conditions, physical and cultural heritage, or any structure, site or thing that is of historical, archaeological, paleontological or architectural significance, other than as they pertain to Aboriginal peoples (who are considered in the previous section).

-10.2 Adverse Impacts on Aboriginal and Treaty Rights and Related Interests
+10.2 Adverse impacts on Aboriginal and Treaty rights and related interests

 The EIS will describe the potential adverse impacts of the project on the ability of Aboriginal peoples to exercise the potential or established Aboriginal and Treaty rights and related interests identified in section 9.2.
-As part of this description, this section will summarise:
+As part of this description, the section will summarize:

-- Potential adverse impacts (on potential or established Aboriginal and Treaty rights and related interests) that were identified through the environmental effects described in sections 10.1.2 and 10.1.3; - Specific issues and concerns raised by Aboriginal groups in relation to the potential adverse impacts of the project on potential or established Aboriginal and Treaty rights and related interests; - VCs suggested for inclusion in the EIS, whether or not those factors were included, and the rationale for any exclusions; - Where and how Aboriginal traditional knowledge or other Aboriginal views were incorporated into the consideration of environmental effects and potential adverse impacts on potential or established Aboriginal and Treaty rights and related interests; and - Efforts undertaken to engage with Aboriginal groups as part of collecting the information identified above.
+- potential adverse impacts (on potential or established Aboriginal and Treaty rights and related interests) that were identified through the environmental effects described in sections 9.1.2 and 9.1.3 - specific issues and concerns raised by Aboriginal groups in relation to the potential adverse impacts of the project on potential or established Aboriginal and Treaty rights and related interests; - VCs suggested for inclusion in the EIS, whether or not those factors were included, and the rationale for any exclusions; - where and how Aboriginal traditional knowledge or other Aboriginal views were incorporated into the consideration of environmental effects and potential adverse impacts on potential or established Aboriginal and Treaty rights and related interests; and - efforts undertaken to engage with Aboriginal groups as part of collecting the information identified above.